maxkasy/home/_pages/2_research.md

 **Adaptive treatment assignment in experiments for policy choice**
   (joint with Anja Sautmann)
-  *Revise and resubmit, Econometrica, 2019*
+  *Revise and resubmit, Econometrica, 2020*
   Manuscript: [adaptiveexperimentspolicy.pdf](/home/files/papers/adaptiveexperimentspolicy.pdf)
   Interactive Dashboard for your own experiment: [exploration_sampling_dashboard](https://maxkasy.shinyapps.io/exploration_sampling_dashboard/)

 **Of forking paths and tied hands: Selective publication of findings, and what we should  do about it**
-  *Under revision, Journal of Economic Perspectives, 2019*
+  *Revise and resubmit, Journal of Economic Perspectives, 2020*
   Manuscript: [statistics_social_science.pdf](/home/files/papers/statistics_social_science.pdf)

 **Which findings should be published**,
   (joint with Alex Frankel)
-  *Submitted, 2018*
+  *Revise and Resubmit, American Economic Journal: Microeconomics, 2020*
   Manuscript: [findings.pdf]({{ site.url }}{{ site.baseurl}}/files/papers/findings.pdf)

 **Who wins, who loses?
 Identification of the welfare impact of changing wages**